jramsgz/pico-w-home-assistant/README.md

 ### Alarm Control

 The alarm control device is a simple button that can be used to arm and disarm the alarm system.
 It also has a LED that indicates the state of the alarm system.
 The code for this project can be found in the projects/alarm_control folder.

+## Other Open Source projects

+Take a look at [PicoW HomeAssistant Starter](https://github.com/daniloc/PicoW_HomeAssistant_Starter) by [daniloc](https://github.com/daniloc) for a similar functionality with more mature code and features.
+It is developed using a port of the RP2040 to the Arduino ecosystem which might produce a smaller binary size.